HermanL02/WarwickUniversity-Notes/202408/Essay Structure.md

 It provides the essential hook WeChat function.
 Then, it allows the user to enter the subpage.
 ### WeChat Communication Channel Build Page
 The WeChat communication channel build page contains the steps to hook WeChat, Listen for a temporary encrypt chat, and Start a temporary encrypt WeChat.
-The correct sequence is, the first user hook the WeChat, and click on Listen for a temporary encrypt chat.
+The correct sequence is the first user hook the WeChat, and click on Listen for a temporary encrypt chat.

 # Develop Structure